dgerosa/machinelearning4physics_bicocca_2025/pythonsetup.md

 https://libaas.unimib.it/PubLab/register/34ddf7f4010db47dfa35

-The image is called "Astrostatistics"; no worries, it's ok.
-Sometimes is takes a few hours before the virtual machine becomes available, so I encourage you to sign up well in advance.
+The image is called "Astrostatistics".
+Sometimes, it takes a few hours before the virtual machine becomes available, so I encourage you to sign up well in advance.

 - Once you signed up, open a browser (either in the lab or from home) and go to